Mihrimah/worldCupScoreBoard/README.md

   - The summary is sorted by total score, with ties broken by the most recent start time.
 This ensures that the most competitive and recent matches are listed first.
 - **Error Handling:**
   - The library uses specific exceptions to signal various error conditions (e.g., MatchAlreadyStartedException, MatchNotFoundException).
 It is crucial for callers to handle these exceptions appropriately.

+---

+Thank you for considering my application and taking the time to review my project.

+I'm eager to discuss how I approached this challenge and how I can bring the same level of dedication and innovation to your team.

+Please don't hesitate to reach out if you have any questions or need further information.